mujahidalirattar3/mujahidalirattar/README.md

 # Portfolio
 A sleek, responsive web portfolio built with ReactJS and Tailwind CSS featuring elegant design, intuitive navigation, and seamless deployment via GitHub Pages.
 =======
-# 🚀 Saam Sheron Portfolio
+# 🚀 Mujahid Ali Rattar Portfolio

 Welcome to my portfolio repository!
 This project showcases my work as a **Web Developer** and highlights my projects, skills, and professional achievements.